I've always wanted to do a time travel fic, and here we go! Time travel, Kakashi, and Minato; my three favourite things -what could go wrong?

 Naruto shrugged at that.
 "That's why you've got me!"
 The blond focused on his hand on the stone, calling up the Kyuubi's power.
 "Are you sure it's safe, Sensei?"
 Naruto added suddenly, unable to help the bout of doubt that cropped up at that moment.

 The pale red slowly shone brighter, until it was as red as blood, lighting up the mossy, leaf littered grounds.
-Between the cracks that were the dead leaves, strokes of seal patterns could be seen, weaved in complicated manners.
-It ran far down the forest until it was out of their sight, only faintly visible from their vantage point from the glow it reflected onto the barks of the trees.
-Naruto watched it expand, eyes widening as he saw it was wider than he had expected.
-Kakashi looked a little worried about the situation, but otherwise stayed still.
+Between the cracks that were the dead leaves, strokes of patterns could be seen, weaving in and out in complicated scrawls.
+It ran far down the forest until it was out of their sight, only faintly visible from their vantage point by the glow it reflected off the tree trunks.
+Naruto watched it expand, eyes widening as he saw it continue further and further on.
+Kakashi finally looked a little worried.

-"I'm stopping!"
-A messy-haired blond yelled over the howling wind.
+"I'm stopping!" the blond yelled over the howling wind, hair flapping messily around his face.
 He tried to let go, but his hands stayed firmly attached.
-His chakra involuntarily spilled into the rock, as it sucked it up greedy.
+His chakra involuntarily spilled into the rock, as it sucked it in greedy.
 "It's stealing my chakra!
 I can't let go!"

 A glance at Kakashi showed that the man felt the same as he did.
-His masked head drooped as the man quickly lost all his energy.
-His wincing eye showed more emotion than the lazy man ever allowed it to.
-"Sorry, Naruto," the man hissed out, before he dropped down.
-His body collapsed, and mind headed into oblivion, hand still attached in place.
+His masked head drooped as the man quickly lost all his energy, and his wincing eye conveyed more emotion than the trained shinobi would ever purposely allow.
+"Sorry, Naruto," the man hissed out, before he dropped.
+His body collapsed into a boneless slouch, yet despite so, his hand was still firmly attached in place.

 "KAKASHI!"
 Naruto screamed.
 He tried to thrash around, but his body stood still.
 His mind had no control over his actions.
 "Damn it, let met GO!"
-His attempt to blast himself out with chakra, but it failed as the rock merely absorbed it all.
-"I'm not dying here; I'm not!"
+His attempt to blast himself out with chakra, but it failed as the rock merely absorbed it all in.
+"I'm not dying here, I'm not!"
 He cried determinedly.
-All resistance failing, Naruto had no choice but to do the opposite.
-He charged his chakra at it, hoping to overload the rock, making it destroy itself.

 There was a flash of red light; 'lightning' the villagers close by thought, and the two unconscious bodies disappeared from sight.
 There left no sign of a seal anywhere, and no residue chakra lingered to be traced.
 In short, there was nothing there to indicate anything happened in the forest.
-All was left was a meter tall rock sitting innocently, looking as suspicious as the trees in a forest.
+All was left was a meter tall rock sitting innocently on the rocky terrain, looking as suspicious as the presence trees in a forest.